A Boy and His Dog (1975 film): Reception

 The film was not commercially successful at its release.
-It has since become a cult film and also inspired the video game series Fallout "on many levels, from underground communities of survivors to glowing mutants", according to Jesse Heining, a developer of the game.
+It has since become a cult film and also inspired the video game series Fallout "on many levels, from underground communities of survivors to glowing mutants", according to Jess Heinig, a developer of the game.
 On the film's DVD audio commentary, Jones states that Ellison was generally pleased with the film, with the exception of some lines of dialogue.
 Ellison particularly objected to the film's final line, which did not originate from his original short story, in which Blood said of Quilla, "Well, I'd say she certainly had marvelous judgement, Albert, if not particularly good taste".
 Ellison referred to it as a "moronic, hateful chauvinist last line, which I despise".

-The 1975 science fiction film directed by L.Q.
-Jones was controversial for alleged misogyny; the script included lines that were not in Ellison's original stories and that authors such as Joanna Russ, in her essay "A Boy and his Dog: The final solution," found to be objectionable.
+The film was controversial for alleged misogyny; the script included lines that were not in Ellison's original stories and that authors such as Joanna Russ, in her essay "A Boy and his Dog: The final solution," found to be objectionable.
 Ellison did, however, accept that the ending remained popular with fans, saying: "I would have kept the original last line from the original story, which I think is much more human and beguiling than the sort of punchline that L.Q.
 Jones used.
 But L.Q. knew what he was doing in terms of the market, I suppose."
 On the other hand, Harlan also loved the movie (as stated in an interview conversation with L.Q.
-Jones on the Shout Factory Blu Ray); after Jones screened it to him, he said it was exactly what the story was supposed to be on screen.
+Jones on the Shout Factory Blu-ray); after Jones screened it to him, he said it was exactly what the story was supposed to be on screen.
 It was a few days after he brought up his problems, mostly concerning the way Blood talked about the girl during the locker room scene when they first meet.